Morphl-AI/MorphL-Model-Publishers-Churning-Users-BigQuery/training/model_generator/README.md

 ## Notes

-If the warning: "FutureWarning: Coversion of the second argument of issubdtype from float to np.floating is deprecated." is encountered, upgrade the "h5.py" package to version number 2.8.0 by running: "conda update h5py".
+If the warning: "FutureWarning: Conversion of the second argument of issubdtype from float to np.floating is deprecated." is encountered, upgrade the "h5.py" package to version number 2.8.0 by running: "conda update h5py".

-## Future Plans

-In future we should find a way to train the model in batches because training requires us to compute the dask dataframe and turn it into a pandas dataframe which is very resource intensive.